encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Setting up a new environment

 Before we do anything else we'll create a new virtual environment, using [virtualenv].
-This will make sure our package configuration is keep nicely isolated from any other projects we're working on.
+This will make sure our package configuration is kept nicely isolated from any other projects we're working on.

     :::bash
     mkdir ~/env